yvvki/bunup/docs/docs/guide/typescript-declarations.md

 :::

 ::: info
 `tsgo` only works with `inferTypes` enabled.
-It's experimental but stable for declaration generation.
+It's experimental but stable enough for declaration generation.
 Once TypeScript officially releases it, Bunup will use tsgo by default when `inferTypes` is enabled.
 :::

 ## Custom Entry Points